kubevirt/kubevirt/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code: [Write code that humans can understand](https://en.wikiquote.org/wiki/Martin_Fowler#code-for-humans) and [Keep it simple](https://en.wikipedia.org/wiki/KISS_principle)
 - [ ] Refactor: The [Boy Scout Rule](https://learning.oreilly.com/library/view/97-things-every/9780596809515/ch08.html) was considered and applied if needed
 - [ ] Upgrade: Impact of this change on upgrade flows was considered and addressed if required
 - [ ] Testing: New code requires [new unit tests](https://github.com/kubevirt/kubevirt/blob/main/docs/reviewer-guide.md#when-is-a-pr-good-enough).
-New features require at least one e2e test.
-Bug fixes: It depends
+New features and bug fixes require at least on e2e test
 - [ ] Documentation: A [user-guide update](https://github.com/kubevirt/user-guide/) was considered and is present (link) or not required.
 You want a user-guide update if it's a user facing feature / API change.
 - [ ] Community: Announcement to the [kubevirt-dev](https://groups.google.com/g/kubevirt-dev/) was considered